codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

       - 'codefresh synchronize teams my-client-name -t azure'
 ```

-To fully automate this pipeline you should set a [cron trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/cron-triggers/) for it.
-The cron-trigger will run this pipeline (and therefore synchronize the teams) in a fully automated manner.
+To fully automate this pipeline, you should set a [cron trigger]({{site.baseurl}}/docs/pipelines/triggers/cron-triggers/) for it.
+Depending on how you set up your Cron trigger, you can synchronize your teams every day/week/hour.

-This way you can synchronize your teams every day/week/hour depending on you Cron trigger setup.
+### CLI sync and email domain restrictions

-### CLI synchronize teams command
+If the `Restrict inviting additional users by email address domain` is enabled for your account, running the `synchronize teams` command via the CLI, _does not invite new users_ to Codefresh.

-If the `Restrict inviting additional users by email address domain` is enabled for your account, running the `synchronize teams` command via the CLI, does not invite new users to Codefresh.
-The output of the command will look similar to the following:
+The output of the command will be similar to the following:

 ```json
 [